PrasadKPV/Product_Management/README.md

 | :---------------------------------------- | :---------------------------------------- |
 | *(Placeholder for Add/Edit Form Screenshot)* | *(Placeholder for Mobile View Screenshot)* |

-## 📁 Project Structure
+## Project Structure

-The project is organized as a monorepo with two main workspaces:
+The project is a standard Next.js application.

 ```
 /